Using CVE Visualizations

 Comparison tab

-You can find this same comparison data when navigating to a specific image in either the Browse Images section or in your Organization Images.
+You can find this same comparison data when navigating to a specific container image in either the Browse Containers section or in your Organization Containers.
 After navigating to either of these sections, click on or search for any image you like.

-Similar to the CVE reports found in the Browse Images and Organization Images section of the Chainguard Console, you can find CVE reports for every one of Chainguard’s container images in the Images Directory.
+Similar to the CVE reports found in the Browse Containers and Organization Containers section of the Chainguard Console, you can find CVE reports for every one of Chainguard’s container images in the Containers Directory.

 Limitations

-Some images do not currently have a comparative alternative.
-In these cases, the Comparison report will only show data for the Chainguard Image.
+Some container images do not currently have a comparative alternative.
+In these cases, the Comparison report will only show data for the Chainguard Container.

 Learn More